by ProcureDeskLast Updated : May-26-2019

 As you can see above the average time to create a PO in the above calculation is more than an hour.

-Using the above example, with automation you can drive down the cost by almost 30 mins or 46.2% (based on our customer’s own calculations).
+Using the above example, with automation you can drive down the cost by almost 30 minutes or 46.2% (based on our customer’s calculations).

-That is a savings of ~$29/purchase order and let say if you issue 10,000 purchase orders in a year, the total savings could be as high as $290,000 per year.
+That is a savings of ~$29/purchase order and let’s say if you issue 10,000 purchase orders in a year, the total savings could be as high as $290,000 per year.

 The obvious benefit of purchasing automation is the efficiency gain due to the automation of the end-to-end purchasing process.

-With the increased efficiency, you can look at relocating the current resources to higher value add activities.
+With the increased efficiency, you can look at relocating the current resources to higher value-added activities.

-So even though the title says headcount reduction, it is generally assigning the current resources to more value add opportunities like getting quotes from suppliers and cost negotiation instead of processing purchase orders.
+So even though the title says headcount reduction, it is generally assigning the current resources to more value-added opportunities like getting quotes from suppliers and cost negotiation instead of processing purchase orders.

 So how do you go about identifying the correct headcount for running your purchasing operations?

-You can rely on benchmarks to calculate the number of orders which can be processed per FTE (Full-time Employee).
+You can rely on benchmarks to calculate the number of orders that can be processed per FTE (Full-time Employee).

 As per APQC (American Productivity & Quality Center)

-Companies that have implemented an e-procurement systems for automating purchasing processes see a significant increase in productivity.
+Companies that have implemented an e-procurement system for automating purchasing processes see a significant increase in productivity.

 Without automation, per FTE productivity is 615.7 for purchase order processing. however, with automation, the number goes up to 1,302.1 purchase orders per FTE.
 That is an improvement of 52% with purchasing automation,